Communities, Health and Wellbeing Privacy Notice

 - Other public bodies such as the police, ambulance service, local councils and the NHS

 As a public authority, Council takes your rights and freedoms seriously and will only release information when required under law or with your consent.
-Further information about your rights, how to contact the Data Protection Officer, how long information is held or how we process your personal information can be found at the Privacy notices and cookies webpage.
+Further information about your rights, how to contact the Data Protection Officer, how long information is held or how we process your personal information can be found at the Privacy webpage.

 Information we may collect